Better bounds for the union-closed sets conjecture using the entropy approach

-This implies that if we consider the function $F_{\mu}(q) +H\left(2q\right)$ on the interval $[0, min\{x_0,1/4\}]$ and $F_{\mu}(q)$ on the interval $[min\{x_0,1/4\},1/2]$ separately, in both cases the function is either strictly convex on one part and strictly concave at the other part, or convex/ concave on the whole interval.
-On each interval, the minimum is attained by a probability distribution that either has only one value with positive probability, or two, one of them being the maximum of the interval.
-When the latter occurs on the second interval, one can extend the interval to $[\min\{x_0,1/4\},1]$ and distribute additional mass over $1.$ This results into at most $4$ different values.
+In total there are $3^2=9$ combinations (which one can double based on $x_0<1/4$ and $x_0 \ge 1/4$, but each such pair works by the same ideas) to consider for the behaviour on the two intervals.
+The 3 combinations where the considered function on $I_1$ is convex are almost immediate.
+In the other situations we can modify the probability measure even further in steps and conclude at the end that a probability distribution that is a solution in~\cref{lem:reduced_minimizingfunction} has at most $3$ values with positive mass.

 If $min\{x_0,1/4\}=x_0$ has positive probability on the first interval and this is different from the (smallest) value $y_0$ on the second interval that got positive probability, one can repeat the argument by replacing $x_0$ by $\min\{y_0, 1/4\}.$ This implies that in case there are $4$ values with positive probability, the values $1$ and $\frac 14$ are among them.
 But when we would have $x_0 \ge \frac 14,$ we know that $\Exp'[H(\min\{2p, 1/2\})$ does not depend on the distribution on the interval $[1/4,1]$ and as such, we can repeat the argument about the extremum for $F_{\mu}(q)$.
 At the end, we conclude that the support has no more than $3$ elements with positive probability.
 Furthermore, if the support contains exactly $3$ elements with positive probability, at least one of them is at most $1/4.$